jacksondunstan/UnityNativeScripting/README.md

 ## Fast Device Build Times

 Changing one line of C# code requires you to make a new build of the game.
-Typical iOS build times tend to be at least 10 minutes because IL2CPP has to run and then Xcode has to compile a huge amount of C++.
+Typical Android build times tend to be at least 10 minutes because IL2CPP has to run and then a huge amount of C++ must be compiled.

-By using C++, we can compile the game as a C++ plugin in about 1 second, swap the plugin into the Xcode project, and then immediately run the game.
+By using C++, we can compile the game as a C++ plugin in about 1 second, swap the plugin into the APK, and then immediately install and run the game.
 That's a huge productivity boost!

 ## Fast Compile Times